mellertson/wave-intersections/README.md

 Here are a few of my favorited images, which it generated.

-This one shows a "V" patter at the top and bottom, which look like a pattern I saw formed from very small waves while the wave was washing back out into the ocean a few weeks ago.
+This one shows a "V" patter at the top and bottom, which looks like a pattern I saw formed from very small waves while the wave was washing back out into the ocean a few weeks ago.
 Seeing those patterns in the ocean was part of the reason I wrote this code.
 I was hoping to reproduce those same patters, which